 Where Do Raccoons Live In Urban Areas?

 In non-wooded areas, raccoons use rock crevices and brush piles for shelter during the day.
-Raccoons also shelter in abandoned cars, attics, chimneys, dumpsters, and other abandoned buildings found in more built-up areas.
+Raccoons also shelter in abandoned cars, attics, chimneys, dumpsters, and other buildings in more built-up areas.

-Raccoons in suburban and urban areas can reach a higher population density compared to that in rural areas.
+Raccoons in suburban and urban areas can reach a higher population density than those in rural areas.
 This is likely because of the large availability of trash cans, which litter sub-urban and urban areas.

 The readily available food and endless places to shelter present in suburban and urban areas mean that breeding is more successful.

-The lack of predation from other animals, such as cougars, also means that urban areas’ raccoons’ mortality rates are lower than those in rural areas.
+The lack of predation from other animals, such as cougars, also means that raccoons’ mortality rates in urban areas are lower than those in rural areas.

 In large cities, hunting and trapping restrictions often allow the Raccoon population to expand.